Maruthi158/assignment2-Maruthi/README.md

     2. Now add fried cashews, give a quick stir and switch off.

 ---
-# unOrdered list for steps to do shop grocery
+# Unordered list for steps to do shop grocery
 * Go to the Grocery store where you want to shop
     * select item to shop
     * pick up the item from the respective section